AbsaOSS/py2k/docs/motivation.md

 ## Keep Data Scientists doing Data Science

-We wanted to **keep data scientists using tools they're comfortable with**, such as [pandas](https://pandas.pydata.org/) Dataframes so we provide an API for **automatic conversion of pandas Dataframes**.
+We wanted to **keep data scientists using tools they're comfortable with**, so we provide an API for **automatic conversion of pandas Dataframes**.
 This is analogous to Absa's [ABRiS](https://github.com/AbsaOSS/ABRiS) package for Spark Dataframes which helps data engineers by providing similar functionality.

 ## Minimal Kafka, Avro, Confluent Jargon